Credit: @marcostorresf on Instagram

 Dominique Ansel Bakery (New York City)

 It feels like just yesterday when a French pastry chef working in an unassuming kitchen in Soho layered laminated dough with chilled butter to create a sugary deep-fried treat that marries the flavor of a donut with the flakiness of a croissant and is filled with homemade jams and decadent ganache.
-The food world went crazy for the cronut and nearly a decade since its debut it’s a New York institution.
+The food world went crazy for the cronut and more than decade since its debut it’s a New York institution.
 The unique flavors, like raspberry jam and pistachio ganache, are swapped out monthly and cronuts tend to sell out quickly each morning, so place a pre-order to ensure you get your pick.
 Manhattan

-Glazed Over (Hudson Valley)
+Peaceful Provisions (Hudson Valley)

 Washboard Donut Shop and Laundromat (Adirondacks)